saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 This article explains how I found a Blind XXE via a version of iText which was vulnerable to CVE-2017-9096.
 This package had been used by a Bug bounty program's upstream service to handle/extract text and metadata from PDF documents through a file upload feature.

->The scope of this article does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS...
+>The scope of this article does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS.

 <img src="/kiss.gif" alt="kiss gif" width="800" height="300" />